zelong-zhao/SCALINN/README.md

 ### Optional Package

-A interface of Exact Diagolisation (ED) code of solving Anderon impurity model (AIM) is given in the libaray.
-However, the kernal need to be installed manually via https://github.com/francoisjamet/ed_solver.
-As well as HubbardI solver, the kernal is refered to https://triqs.github.io/hubbardI/latest/install.html .
+SIAM Transformer provides an interface for the Exact Diagonalization (ED) method of solving the Anderson Impurity Model (AIM).
+This ED method implementation can be found in an external library, and it needs to be installed manually from this GitHub repository: https://github.com/francoisjamet/ed_solver.
+As well as HubbardI solver, the kernal is refered to https://triqs.github.io/hubbardI/latest/install.html.

+It's important to note that these libraries need to be installed separately and properly configured to ensure the full functionality of the SIAM Transformer package.
+The library's documentation provides detailed instructions on how to do this.

 ## Tutorial

-Tutorial is given in main direcory.
-This code including two main parts.
-Gerenating database and fitting the database with neuron network.
-The instruction on generating database in tutorial 1 and the instruction on training the database is in tutorial 2.
-Furthermore, a train Transformer is also attached.
+The SIAM Transformer package includes comprehensive tutorials located in the main directory.
+The tutorials cover two major components of using the software:

+1. **Generating the Database**: The first tutorial guides you through the process of creating a database suitable for training the neural network.
+This involves preparing and structuring your data in a way that can be efficiently processed by the model.

+2. **Training the Model**: The second tutorial explains how to train your neural network using the prepared database.
+It provides instructions on setting up the training parameters, running the training process, and evaluating the model's performance.

+Moreover, the package comes with a pre-trained Transformer model, which allows you to get started quickly without having to train a model from scratch.
+This can be especially useful for understanding how the Transformer model works or for testing it on your own data.

 ## Author Info.

-any issues please contact with zelongzhao@hotmail.com
+Any issues please contact with zelongzhao@hotmail.com

 # LICENSE